maltehedderich/blog/docs/posts/tabular_q_learning.md

 Here we can make a few observations:

 - The Q-values for the states 5, 7, 11, 12, and 15 are all zero.
 This makes sense because these states are holes or the goal.
 The update with the Q-function happens after each step but holes and the goal end the episode.
 This means that the agent never learns anything about these states.
+- Some invalid actions have non-zero Q-values.
+For example, the Q-value for the state-action pair (0, Left) is 0.94.
+In this case the Left action would have no effect because the agent is already in the leftmost cell.
+Within the game, this action would be ignored.
+However, the agent doesn't know this as Q-learning is a `model-free` algorithm.
+Therefore, during exploration, the agent will just take another action in the next step.
+Sooner or later, the agent will take an action that has an effect and the Q-value for the state-action pair will be updated.
+- The Q-values which are closer to the goal have higher values.
+This makes sense as the only rewards is happining in the goal state.
+As further away from the goal as more discounting is happening.

 After 10000 episodes, the Q-table looks like this: